Hall of Fame Inductees Prior to 2009

 • Robert Ebendorf (1957).
 Artist; a college educator, Mr. Ebendorf specializes in jewelry whose works are found in many prestigious galleries.

 • Glenn V. Elmore (1934).
-Engineer – scientist; Mr. Elmore invented a fuel cell which was a vital component in the space program and Apollo lunar missions. (dec.)
+Engineer – scientist; Mr. Elmore invented a fuel cell which was a vital component in the space program and Apollo lunar missions. (deceased)

 • Lutie Lytle.
-Attorney; a late 19th century T.H.S. student, Miss Lytle was one of the first black women lawyers in the United States. (dec.)
+Attorney; a late 19th century T.H.S. student, Miss Lytle was one of the first black women lawyers in the United States. (deceased)

 2006